Basic Questions Business Leaders Need To Ask About IT Risks

 A Bill is being introduced in response to the increasing frequency and severity of cyber-attacks which we’ve recently seen affect critical functions of the Ministry of Defence, the British Library, Royal Mail, and most recently, the NHS.

-While I applaud the UK government taking action to mitigate this serious threat to our infrastructure, those at the top of businesses also need to take notice.
+While I applaud the UK government taking action to mitigate this serious threat to our infrastructure, business leaders also need to take notice.

 Are You Protected?